Arctic Circle sailing; Svalbard Expedition

 Deck planMore about Valiente

-The skipper and first mate (co-skipper), and a dedicated Svalbard guide with extensive experience from Svalbard will be onboard for the duration of expedition trips.
-Along the way, sailing or on motor, we will include all participants in the sailing.
+The skipper and first mate, (plus a dedicated guide for Svalbard sailing voyages) will be onboard for the duration of Valiente’s sailing holidays.
+Along the way, preferably by sailing but sometimes under motor, we will include all guests in the sailing experience.

 - All inclusive (breakfast, lunch, dinner, snacks. soft/hot drinks)